bloxstreet/support/staff information/policies.md

 As a staff member, you're allowed to transfer your rank onto another account.
 If you wish to do so, create a ticket in the BloxStreet communications server.

 You cannot transfer your rank onto another account if you are hacked or banned by Roblox.

+## Hacked Policy
+{:.text-red-300}
+BloxStreet does not offer rank transfers if your account has been hacked.
+We expect you to keep your account safe and secure.
+Your account is **100%** your responsibility.

+If you're an MR or HR and your account is hacked, you **must** inform an SHR immediately.